 Do hospitals provide diapers for newborns?

-Yes, every hospital in Australia is different however the vast majority provide diapers for the time your baby is in hospital.
+Yes, every hospital in Australia is different however the vast majority provide diapers for the time your baby is in their care.
 Note, these are the disposable type so if you wish to use a cloth or modern cloth nappies (MCN’s) you will have to bring these with you.

 We hope this checklist has helped you to prepare your bag for the hospital.
 If there is something that you couldn’t live without during your visit we would love to hear your thoughts.